-The crops contained in the report are as follows: corn, winter wheat, durum wheat, spring wheat, oats, barley, flaxseed, cotton, rice by length of grain classes, sorghum, sweet potatoes, dry edible beans, soybeans, sunflower, peanuts, and sugarbeets; acreage for harvest of oats, hay, and tobacco.
+The crops contained in the report are as follows: corn, all wheat winter wheat, durum wheat, spring wheat, oats, barley, flaxseed, cotton, rice by length of grain classes, all sorghum, sweet potatoes, dry edible beans, soybeans, sunflower, peanuts, canola, proso millet and sugarbeets.

-The report includes the acreage numbers in each state.
-The USDA also includes a summary of each crop and highlights projected weather conditions.
+The report includes the acreage numbers in each state, including acreage for the harvest of oats, hay and tobacco.
+The USDA also includes a summary of each crop and a summary of the winter weather.
 This report often sets the tone for grain prices for the season as many traders read and follow the projections.

 Key Elements of the Prospective Plantings Report

 The most important part of the report is the number of acres that farmers expect to plant for each commodity.
 A lower number of acres will often cause prices to move higher.
 One can compare the numbers in the report to the past five years to get an idea of where a crop stands, but it is also important to monitor the acreage numbers compared to estimates from market analysts.

 If an acreage number comes in lower than market consensus, that commodity will probably appreciate in value.
 The further it is away from market expectations, the stronger the price rally.
 The converse tends to happen if the number is far above expectations – in this case, the price of the commodity in question will likely decline.